larsdouweschuitema/watt-now-weer/README.md

 * [x] Console containing error, info and success messages
 * [x] Generate expectation report based on the created map
 * [x] Real-time charts before and during the festival
+* [x] Web Sockets allowing you to collaborate real-time

 ## Installation
 ```bash